Typical Software Development Process

 - Develop – Our developers code it.

-- Test – We make sure it isn’t buggy and meats the specs.
+- Test – We make sure it isn’t buggy and meets the specs.

 - Deploy – Launch and everyone is happy, right?